Our St Remy de Provence Lifestyle

 We’re spoiled for choice here.
 For starters, Arles and Avignon are just thirty minutes away.
 In an hour, there’s Nîmes to the west and fabulous Aix-en-Provence to the east.
 For seaside getaways, there’s Saintes-Maries-de-Mer, in the middle of the Camargue, or a bit farther and a bit off the beaten path is La Ciotat.
 The seaside town with a formidable ship-building history boasts terrific beaches and has tons of cafés along the marina.
 Plus, it’s home to the beautifully refurbished Eden Theater, the oldest cinema in the world.

 If money was no object, where would you recommend staying?

 I would imagine the five-star Hôtel le Vallon de Valrugues would be stunning.
 A few years ago, I enjoyed a fabulous spa day.

 Friends have been really pleased with Hôtel du Soleil and also Hôtel le Castelet des Alpilles.
 Hôtel Gounod is a chic choice with gorgeous public areas.
 The new family-run Petit Hôtel has a quaint, cozy bar, and pool area is tempting.

 Any last comments on why someone should consider visiting St Remy?

 Due to its location, St Remy makes for a great base to explore the region.
 Though right now the regular annual events have been cancelled like the incredible transhumance which I mentioned earlier—it would have been the 37th this year.
 Check the St. Rémy Tourist Office website to discover the current list of events, like this annual wine festival.

-Image credits: All photos were provided by and published with the permission of Gayle Padgett.
+Image credits: All photos were provided and published with Gayle Padgett’s permission.